Orange Realty - T. Trabucco

 But what about the spaces that the general public doesn't always get to see first-hand, but that their home inspector checks out?
 I think it's equally important (if not more so) to make sure that these areas are in good shape, as they indicate to your prospective buyers how well your home has been maintained.
 Here are a few examples:

 - If your home has a crawl space or basement area, make sure that it is free from debris.
 Contractors are not always the best about cleaning up after themselves, often leaving behind old galvanized pipes, scraps of new pipes being installed and/or of the old pipes being discarded.
-Wood scraps under the house are also not a good sign, as termite inspectors will call them out as cellulose debris, or "Section 2" items -- items that may lead to termite issues in the future (what termite doesn't want to chomp on some loose wood in a protected environment!
+Wood scraps under the house are also not a good sign, as termite inspectors will call them out as cellulose debris, or "Section 2" items -- items that may lead to termite issues in the future (what termite doesn't want to chomp on some loose wood in a protected environment!).

 - In crawl spaces, also make sure that there is no moisture on the ground from leaking pipes (either drain or supply lines), a shower stall, or from a leaking AC condensation pump.
 If wet after a rain, check around the foundation, and make certain that downspouts are functioning properly and draining away from the house/foundation.

 - In both the crawl space and the attic, make certain that all electrical junction boxes have covers.
 It is very common for inspectors to call this item out, and it's a simple and inexpensive fix.
 Not having them is an indicator to a buyer that the seller hasn't paid attention to these types of details.
-There shouldn't be any electrical or low-voltage (TV cable/phone) laying in the dirt -- all wires should be properly affixed to the floor joists or ceiling joists/rafters if in the attic.
+Also, there shouldn't be any electrical or low-voltage (TV cable/phone) laying in the dirt -- all wires should be properly affixed to the floor joists or ceiling joists/rafters if in the attic.

 - Likewise, in both the attic and the crawl space, check that any visible flexible ducting is not touching the ground (if underneath) and that there are no visible holes/tears in the ducting insulation.
 If so, have repaired/replaced by a skilled HVAC professional.
 If it appears to be older, asbestos-covered ductwork, then best to leave to a licensed professional.
 It's about $1,000 to have the asbestos covered ducts removed from a typical 1950s/1960s tract home, but of course you'll have to have new ducts installed as well.